Esri ArcGIS Collector: Capture High-Accuracy Data

-In this video from Esri, you’ll learn why it’s sometimes necessary to use high-accuracy GPS receivers, such as the Arrow Series™ shown in the video, with mobile GIS.
-See how data-collection benefits from submeter and centimeter accuracy in “Esri Collector for ArcGIS: Capture High-Accuracy Data in Esri Collector”.
+In this video from Esri, you’ll learn why it’s sometimes necessary to use high-accuracy GPS receivers, such as the Arrow Series® shown in the video, with mobile GIS.
+See how data-collection benefits from submeter and centimeter accuracy in “Esri ArcGIS Collector: Capture High-Accuracy Data in Esri Collector”.

-Transcript for “Esri Collector for ArcGIS: Capture High-Accuracy Data”
+Transcript for “Esri ArcGIS Collector: Capture High-Accuracy Data”

 My name is Kevin and I’m a product engineer on the Collector team.
 However, one of my specialties is working with high-accuracy GPS receivers.
 When we talk high-accuracy, we mean a project that is constrained by certain accuracy requirements.
 Some common projects that benefit from high accuracy include

 - infrastructure data collection (such as capturing the locations of water valves with centimeter-level accuracy)

 Often times, several water valves are clustered together that require much more precise positioning to ensure that the correct valve is being inspected.
 If you’re confirming the locations of building corners to match a particular design, you might only require sub-meter level accuracy.